 You need to purchase the RIGHT chicken before we talk about cutting your chicken.
 So the first question is:

-“What kind of chicken do I buy?”
+“What kind of chicken should I buy?”

 You want THICK chicken breasts!
 The thicker the better!
 This way it is easy to cut them up into cubes.
 Stay away from the ‘thinly sliced’ breasts or “cutlets” that are sold.